m00nyONE/LibCustomNames/README.md

 - Add your custom name to the data file
 - Open a Pull Request with a short description
 - Make sure to keep names appropriate and tasteful.
 Offensive or misleading content will not be accepted.

+- INFO: for testing custom names for console, please use PC and switch to consoleFlow mode

 ## 🙏 Credits
 <a href="https://github.com/m00nyONE/LibCustomNames/graphs/contributors">